Between Markov and restriction. Two more monads on categories for relations: Mass and domain categories

-\begin{remark} The equation above can be written as $\dom(f);f=f$, which is known as the domain equation in the literature on restriction categories.
-In the literature on categorical probability, domain categories have been recently introduced as quasi-Markov categories~\cite{journals/corr/abs-2503-21576}. \end{remark}
+\begin{remark} The left-most equation above can be written as $\dom(f);f=f$, which is known as the domain equation in the literature on restriction categories or quasi-totality in \cite{LavoreR23,abs-2502-03477}.
+In the literature on categorical probability, domain categories have been recently introduced as quasi-Markov categories~\cite{empirical,mohammed2025partializationsmarkovcategories}. \end{remark}